-

 The Kindergarten Teacher

-Read more: The Kindergarten TeacherViscerally disturbing take on a woman imploding in slow motion, developing an artistic obsession with a five-year-old poet prodigy.
+Read more: The Kindergarten TeacherA viscerally disturbing take on a woman imploding in slow motion, her artistic obsession with a five-year-old poet prodigy.
 Gyllenhaal as Lisa possesses space like a ghost of a person she has once been, an ancient curse of the female condition – living through the creative world of another, with ferocious intensity of reclaiming one’s…

 -